zsteinkamp/m4l-TapPanZeit/README.md

 # m4l-TapPanZeit

-This is an audio effect made in Max For Live that implements a multitap (up to 128 individual taps) delay effect with visual control over inter-tap timing and pan position.
+This is a Max for Live audio effect that implements a multitap (up to 128) delay effect with visual control over inter-tap timing, pan position, and volume.
 It can serve as a simple delay, a strange reverb, or incredibly complicated combination of the two.

 ![The Interface](images/device.gif)